KeLiChloe/KeLiChloe.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, my name is Ke Li.
-I am currently a third-year PhD student in Decision Sciences at INSEAD, advised by [Spyros Zoumpoulis](https://www.insead.edu/faculty/spyros-zoumpoulis).
+Hello, my name is Ke Li (李可).
+I am currently a PhD student in Decision Sciences at INSEAD, advised by [Spyros Zoumpoulis](https://www.insead.edu/faculty/spyros-zoumpoulis).

 I pursue two distinct but complementary research areas at the intersection of management, artificial intelligence, and decision science.